 Community control

-Community organisations need time and support to build up their capability and their capacity.
+Community organisations are building up their capability and their capacity.
 AHNT believes that community housing providers are strengthened when they register and comply with the National Regulatory System for Community Housing (NRSCH).
-To that end we are hosting a two-day forum, Understanding NRSCH.

-For their part, government agencies need to relinquish control – and funding – to enable the community sector to grow strong – and that is very challenging, to say the least, for organisations whose very purpose is to govern.
-(Transforming government organisations is another priority reform under Closing the Gap, but so far it has not translated into discernible action.)
+For their part, government agencies need to relinquish control – and funding – to enable the community sector to grow strong – a challenge for organisations whose purpose is to govern.

 Image credit: Newspaper clipping from 1968, showing Phillip Roberts, President of the NT Council for Aboriginal Rights and NT Secretary of the Federal Council for the Advancement of Aborigines and Torres Strait Islanders, and providing his comments on then Minister for the Interior’s position that Aboriginal people have no land rights.
 National Archives of Australia A1734, NT1968/25, p114